 The following restrictions are designed to maintain scenic quality, prevent erosion and protect our resources.

-- Christmas tree cutting is prohibited within 50 feet of trails and paved roads, within 300 feet of campgrounds, and within 100 feet of streams.
+- Tree cutting is prohibited within 50 feet of trails and paved roads, within 300 feet of campgrounds, and within 100 feet of streams.

 - No cutting is allowed in fenced plantations.